aleksa-burn/2022/index.md

 # What is AleksaBurn? 🔥

-AleksaBurn is the whimsical result of an aging individual who has an upcoming 30th birthday and no wedding plans in sight to use as reason to congregate her spectcular friends all in one location.
+AleksaBurn is the whimsical result of an aging individual who has an upcoming 30th birthday and no wedding plans in sight to use as reason to congregate her spectacular friends all in one location.
 You are invited to gather in Latvia to celebrate another year around the sun in the style of my pagan ancestors.

 ## Save the Date 🎉